github/learn.github.com/pages/intro.markdown

 Git is fully distributed, which means that it can work almost entirely offline.
-In stark contrast to VCS tools like Perforce or Subversion, Git does nearly all of it's operations without needing a network connection, including history viewing, difference viewing and commiting.
+In stark contrast to VCS tools like Perforce or Subversion, Git does nearly all of its operations without needing a network connection, including history viewing, difference viewing and commiting.

 This also means that Git is very fast compared to those systems partially due